avipars/CS-Resources/DigitalSystems/FunctionalCompleteSets.md

 * And, Not

 * Or, Not

 * Nand

 * Nor

-And then you can addany additional gates to them and they'll still be complete sets.
+And then you can add any additional gates to them and they'll still be complete sets.
+NAND gates tend to be used and referenced frequently (and more so than the other gates) when dealing with computer architecture and memory.
+This is because they are versitile and cheap!

 For reference, here are the other gates (credit to XKCD) - only the first 6 are legit